Peter E. Palmquist

-Peter E. Palmquist (September 23, 1936 - January 13, 2003) was an autodidact photography historian and independent researcher/writer.
+Peter E. Palmquist (September 23, 1936 – January 13, 2003) was an autodidact photography historian and independent researcher/writer before the 1950.

 Biography

 Palmquist was born into the working-class family of Carl Eric Palmquist and Blanche Lucille Palmquist in Oakland and lived as an adult in the logging community of Arcata, near the Oregon border.
 As a twelve-year-old, he taught himself photography.
 He began his career as an Army photographer during his military service stationed in Paris, where he worked for the Supreme Headquarters Allied Powers Europe (SHAPE) for which he photographed many heads of state.
 In addition he made portraits of many famous stage and screen actors.
 During his military service in Europe, Palmquist married Sally Forward, then returned to California in 1959, when his enlistment ended.
 Palmquist worked briefly as a photographer for the state government of California from 1959-1961, then took a job as the staff photographer for Humboldt State University and enrolled for undergraduate study.
 He graduated in 1965 with a B.A. in Art, but took no formal education in photography history.